5 Important Reasons You MUST Cleanse Your Face Morning and Night

 This in part causes the skin to lose a significant portion of water at night.
 According to an article, Nocturnal Itch, by the Departments of Dermatology and Neurobiology & Anatomy at Wake Forest University School of Medicine, transepidermal water loss (TEWL) is significantly increased during the night, which is why our skin can sometimes feel more itchy at night.
 Thus, if you don’t wash your face, you can’t apply a moisturizer which will help hydrate your skin while you sleep.

-I know what you’re thinking: So why then do I have to wash it again in the morning; I went to bed with it clean?
+You may be thinking: So why then do I have to wash it again in the morning; I went to bed with it clean?
 As we just learned, overnight your skin recovers.
 Which means in the morning you have more dead skin cells to slough off.
 And more excess sebum to emulsify.
 These can’t be rinsed away with mere water.
 Here’s an analogy: I own 2 cats and I can tell you for certain that when my favorite sweater is full of cat hair I can shake it all I want, but that hair isn’t budging unless I take a lint roller to it.
-Same with dead skin cells and excess sebum…you need to dislodge them & then rinse them away.
+Same with dead skin cells and excess sebum…you need to dislodge them and then rinse them away.
 Water alone removes only about 65% of oil and debris from the surface of the skin (Livestrong Article).
 Think about what you’re leaving behind – yikes!

-Do you really want to put your makeup on top of dead skin cells & excess oil?
-Would you skip brushing your teeth in the morning because you did it before bed?
+Do you really want to put your makeup on top of dead skin cells and excess oil?
 I think not…